willpuckett/stoplight/README.md

 The build sometimes fails, but can usually be completed by repeatedly pressing 'try again', or switching to 'arduino' framework.

+This demo exposes number to make tuning StallGuard easier.

 ```yaml
 substitutions: